Thermodynamic panels: your questions answered

 Are thermodynamic systems designed for use in the UK?

 The two main manufacturers are based in Portugal and Spain.
 The systems they manufacture have not been designed for the UK market.
 However, I understand that there are companies aiming to bring UK-specific products to the market this year.
+[Nov 14: there is now at least one company manufacturing in the UK for the UK climate.]

 Have they been independently tested in the UK?